openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (0) the Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the user using Issuer specific business process.

-(1) The flow begins as the Credential Issuer generates an Credential Offer Request for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
-The Wallet uses information from the Credential Offer Request to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
+(1) The flow begins as the Credential Issuer generates an Credential Offer for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
+The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

 (2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code obtained in step (1) is sent in the Token Request.
 This step is defined in (#token_endpoint).